Revision 24-4; Effective Oct. 1, 2024

 A-1951 After the Three Months of Time-Limited SNAP Eligibility

-Revision 14-4; Effective October 1, 2014
+Revision 24-4; Effective Oct.
+1, 2024

 SNAP

-- disqualify the individual; or
+- disqualify the ABAWD; or

 - deny the EDG if:

-- it is a single-person household, or
+- it is a single-person household; or

 - the disqualification makes the household ineligible.